bulletmark/pifaceio/README.md

 ### PIFACEIO

-This package provides a python interface to the [PiFace][pifaceboard] peripheral board for the [Raspberry Pi][rpi].
+This package provides a Python interface to the [PiFace][pifaceboard] peripheral board for the [Raspberry Pi][rpi].
 A PiFace board offers 8 digital inputs and 8 digital outputs.
-This package allows a python program to read the inputs and write the outputs on the board via the Raspberry Pi SPI bus.
+This package allows a Python program to read the inputs and write the outputs on the board via the Raspberry Pi SPI bus.

 Multiple PiFace boards are supported.
-This pifaceio package is focussed on simplicity and performance for polled implementations and is an alternative to the [pifacedigitalio][] and [piface][] (now depreciated) python packages for the PiFace board.
+This pifaceio package is focussed on simplicity and performance for polled implementations and is an alternative to the [pifacedigitalio][] and [piface][] (now depreciated) Python packages for the PiFace board.

 Interrupts are not supported.
 See [pifacedigitalio][] for interrupt and other functionality.

-The pifaceio package requires the [py-spidev][spidev] python package for interfacing to the linux spidev device.
-Note that although the pifaceio code is compatible with both python 2 and 3, py-spidev unfortunately is currently only compatible with python 2.
+The pifaceio package requires the [py-spidev][spidev] Python package for interfacing to the linux spidev device.
+Note that although the pifaceio code is compatible with both Python 2 and 3, py-spidev unfortunately is currently only compatible with Python 2.

 ### INSTALLATION